macsleep/gamepad/Readme.md

 * press and release the tiny Teensy pushbutton to activate the HalfKey bootloader
 * execute `make teensy` to download the hex file to the attached Teensy

-If you don't want to build the software yourself just download the Gamepad.hex.save file and load it onto the Teensy using: `teensy_loader_cli --mcu=atmega32u4 -w -v Gamepad.hex.save`
+If you don't want to build the software yourself just download the Gamepad.hex.teensy file and load it onto the Teensy using: `teensy_loader_cli --mcu=atmega32u4 -w -v Gamepad.hex.teensy`

 ## Alternative Build